nf-core/rnaseq/docs/usage.md

 GENCODE also provides "basic" annotations, which include only representative transcripts, but we do not recommend using these.

-Gene annotations provide a primary identifier for each feature as well as a common name.
+Ensure that the annotation files use gene IDs as the primary identifier, not the gene name/ symbol.
 For example, the Ensembl ID `ENSG00000254647` corresponds to the `INS` gene, which encodes the insulin protein.
 While gene names are more familiar, it is crucial to retain and use the primary identifiers as they are unique and easier to map between annotation versions or sources.

 To take advantage of all the quality control modules implemented in the pipeline, the gene annotation should include a `gene_biotype` field which describes the function of each feature (protein coding, long non-coding etc.).
 This is usually the case for annotations from GENCODE or Ensembl but may not be if your annotation comes from another source.
 If your annotation does not include this field, please set the `--skip_biotype_qc` option to avoid running the steps that rely on it.